MiltonCardenas/Hypotension-Forecasting-ML/README.md

   * Cumulative Dialysis Temperature Variability

  ## Performance and findings
- On unseen patients, the model achieved an area under the receiver operating curve of AUROC=0.878andanareaundertheprecision-recall curve of AUPRC = 0.132.
-Session wise, it raised an alarm within 40 minutes before onset in 80.4% of hypotensive sessions.
+ On unseen patients, the model achieved an area under the receiver operating curve of AUROC=0.878 and an area under the precision-recall curve of AUPRC = 0.132.
+Session-wise, it raised an alarm within 40 minutes before onset in 80.4% of hypotensive sessions.
 Observation-wise, it detected 73.0% of pre-IDH events with a precision of 6.8%.
  As a risk forecaster, the model achieved a calibrated log-loss of 0.061, with probability trajectories clearly identifying higher risk in hypotensive sessions.
 Model explanation confirmed blood pressure signals and fuid-removal settings as top predictors.
 Novel findings include the greater importance of the time-weighted average of ultrafiltration rate compared to its